green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 This script will:
 - Set the database password for the containers
+    - By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
 - Create the needed `/etc/hosts` entries for development
 - Build the binaries for the Metric Providers
 - Add entries in the `/etc/sudoers` file to start some metric reporters without prompting passwords